visualisation-tools/visualisation-tools/README.md

 A collection of resources that may be of use for geoscience data visualisation.

-\* Denotes tools that I haven't tried yet myself.
+\* Denotes tools that I haven't tried yet.

 ## Colour
 - Nice article on how colour determines what we see https://eos.org/features/visualizing-science-how-color-determines-what-we-see
 - A suite of tools and articles on colour in scientific visualisation https://sciviscolor.org/
 - Colour blindness simulator https://www.color-blindness.com/coblis-color-oblindness-simulator/